jparnaudeau/terraform-postgresql-database-admin/README.md

 Notes :

 * Roles are independent from the database and schema.
 But we advice to create the 3 roles (admin,readonly,write) for each database and do not shared roles accross databases.
 That why, in the examples, we prefixe the name of the role by `app`, a trigram that can easily differentiate role in real usecases.
 If you need a user with permissions on differents databases, a user can inherits permissions from several roles.
+By example, role "write" for a database A, role "read" for a database B.
 * We create 3 roles (admin,write,readonly) but you can be more granular.
 By example, splitting the role write into several write roles, allowing the permissions insert/update/delete only on specific tables. the security pattern `Least privilege` can be applied at this level.

 ## schema public vs custom schema